What Does An Architect Do ?

 The examples here are reflective of a typical project carried out by Tom Spriggs Architect Ltd, but each project has its own specific requirements.
 Any architect’s firm can tailor services to suit and be at a proportional scale for the work.

-The above should give an insight to the type, detail and amount of work that architects do, but get in contact if something is unclear or you would like to talk about a potential project.
+The above should give an insight to the type, detail and amount of work that architects do, but do get in contact if something is unclear or you would like to talk about a potential project.